-- A person cannot be held liable for a tipping-off offence unless that person knows or suspects that an STR has been made, either internally or to the JFIU, or alternatively knows or suspects that the law enforcement agencies are conducting or intending to conduct an ML/TF investigation in relation to the persons or entities concerned. - Therefore, unless a staff member making enquiries has knowledge or suspicion of a current or impending investigation, where a practice is seeking additional information during preliminary enquiries of a prospective client, this should not give rise to a tipping-off offence.
-However, if the enquiries lead to a subsequent report being made, then the client shall not be informed or alerted. - It is a defence that it was not known or suspected that the disclosure was likely to prejudice an investigation.
-Therefore, where a practice communicates suspicions of ML/TF activities to a client's senior management, internal auditors, or other person responsible for monitoring, or reporting, ML/TF, the practice should first be satisfied, as far as possible, that: - (a) the persons to whom it is communicating its suspicions are not implicated in the suspected ML/TF; and - (b) the information communicated will not be passed to others who may prejudice the investigation or proposed investigation.
+the law enforcement agencies are conducting or intending to conduct an ML/TF investigation in relation to the persons or entities concerned.

+- Therefore, unless a staff member making enquiries has knowledge or suspicion of a current or impending investigation, where practices are seeking additional information during preliminary enquiries of a prospective client, this should not give rise to a tipping-off offence.
+However, if the enquiries lead to a subsequent report being made, then the clients must not be informed or alerted. - It is a defence that it was not known or suspected that the disclosure was likely to prejudice an investigation.
+Therefore, where practices communicate suspicions of ML/TF activities to a client's senior management, internal auditors, or other person responsible for monitoring, or reporting, ML/TF, the practices should first be satisfied, as far as possible, that: - (a) the persons to whom they are communicating their suspicions are not implicated in the suspected ML/TF; and - (b) the information communicated will not be passed to others who may prejudice the investigation or proposed investigation.